Origins of La Roche-Guyon

 In April 1944 Rommel promised Hitler that the Atlantic Wall through Normandy and on toward Calais, where the Germans expected the landings to occur, would be completed by May.
 But over a month later, the OPERATION OVERLORD landings of 6 June 1944, the defenses were impressive but still far from complete.
 Many of the troops were of poor quality, many bunkers were incompletely stocked with ammunition, and many obstacles and gun emplacements were not completed.
 Rommel had gone on leave to Ulm, near Bavaria, on the 4th.
 He rushed back to La Roche-Guyon when he learned of the Normandy landings.

 The Plot to Assassinate Hitler

 Rommel had supported the rise of Adolf Hitler and the Nazi seizure of power.
-However, scholars continue to debate Rommel's attribute toward Nazi ideology and the degree to which he knew about and was involved in the Nazi regime's crimes.
+However, scholars continue to debate Rommel's attitude toward Nazi ideology and the degree to which he knew about and was involved in the Nazi regime's crimes.
 Some say that no swastikas were displayed in the village of La Roche-Guyon during the time that Rommel's headquarters was there.

 Three of Rommel's friends — Stuttgart Oberbürgermeister Karl Strölin, General Alexander von Falkenhausen, and General Carl-Heinrich von Stülpnagel — were members of the a plot to assassinate Hitler.
 Rommel is said to have concluded at least by the start of 1944 that Germany had lost the war.
 The three had talked Rommel into joining the plot by the first of February 1944, according to Strölin.
 Supposedly the anti-Hitler group had held secret meetings at Rommel's headquarters in the Château Roche-Guyon, out of the Gestapo's observation.